kenhungkk/kenhungkk.github.io/research.md

 ---
 # Research interest

-I am interested in conditional inference and post-selection inference, as well as mathematical statistics and probability theory.
+I am interested in conditional inference and post-selection inference, as well as scientific replicability and mathematical statistics.
 My undergraduate education was mainly on combinatorics and graph theory, in which I still maintain an interest.

 # Publications